So many women are easily sucked into the allure of an emotionally unavailable man.

 We just have to see things as they are, and respond accordingly.

-Firstly, I want to say that the signs a man is emotionally unavailable to you are roughly the same as the burning signs he doesn’t want a relationship with you.
+Ultimately, the signs a man is emotionally unavailable to you are roughly the same as the burning signs he doesn’t want a relationship with you.

 I recommend every woman read that article, (and watch the video).

-Sign 1: He avoids.
+Sign 1: He Avoids.

 The biggest sign that a man is emotionally unavailable is that he avoids.
 He avoids addressing your needs.
 Whether you express your needs as direct requirements, or indirect requests for more investment, he won’t meet them regardless.